an2ic3/ACL/README.md

   (&(|(uid=%u))(|(mail=%u))(|(cn=%u)))
   # might work ... (something like this...)
   ```
-* Remove unused environment variables (for the old nginx version of the acl)
 * Add Identity Management (A page where the user can change his Password, Public Key and see in which groups he's in)
-* Import LDAP Users on Basic Auth - not only on Admin Login